Shakermixer/XL2RVN/README.md

 #### Ravencoin

 is a peer-to-peer blockchain, handling the efficient creation and transfer of assets from one party to another.
-It's consensus mechanism is based on PoW
+It's consensus mechanism is based on PoW in such way that no ASIC can be used to mine.

 https://ravencoin.org/
 https://ravencoin.org/assets/documents/Ravencoin.pdf